slideflow/slideflow/docs/_sources/cellseg.rst.txt

 The **Model & Cell Diameter** subsection is used to customize the segmentation model (defaults to 'cyto2') and cell diameter (defaults to 10 microns).
 Selecting "Auto-detect diameter" then clicking "Preview" will perform cell segmentation on the portion of the slide currently in view.
 Once complete, the diameter text box will be updated with the detected cell diameter.
+Any `user-trained models <https://cellpose.readthedocs.io/en/latest/gui.html#training-your-own-cellpose-model>`_ will be listed in the model dropdown selection.

 Viewing cell segmentations
 --------------------------